yuvraj24/WhatsApp-Clone/web-client/README.md

 * <a href="https://github.com/axios/axios">Axios</a>
 * <a href="https://socket.io/">Socket.io-client</a><br>

+## Live Action 💥
+Visit the following website for live action of Whatsapp Clone Web

+<a href="https://whatsappclone-614cb.web.app/">WhatsApp Clone Web</a>

 ## Firebase Hosting 🔥
 Firebase Hosting allows fast and secure hosting for our web application, static and dynamic content, and microservices.
 It is production-grade web content hosting for the developers.
 We can easily and quickly deploy web apps and serve both static and dynamic content to a global content delivery network with only a single command.
 We can pair Firebase Hosting with Cloud Function for building and hosting microservices on Firebase.